 Trust your gut: If something doesn’t feel right, don’t second guess yourself because you are a new mom.
 If baby seems overly fussy, not having the proper number of soiled diapers, or appearing to look orange, or the whites of their eyes turning yellow; these are signs baby is not getting enough to eat.
 Reach out to your pediatrician right away.
 Most offices have a 24-hour nurses line.

 Take some Formula samples from the Hospital – Most woman have no problems supplying enough milk for their babies.
 I was not one of them.
 I was so thankful to have formula so I could feed my baby.
+Any milk production I made I added to the formula.

 Side Note: I was so fortunate that the hospital sent me home with a big bag of premade formula samples.
 I would use the formula drops to get Libby to latch.
 After she nursed on both sides, she would still eat 1-2 ounces of formula.